Smart classroom management: How smart classroom technology can help

 Smart technology aids classroom management by keeping students actively engaged.
 Not every student is wired to learn passively or sit quietly.
 A digital classroom lets them learn by doing, actively clicking on links, interacting with lessons, using the internet to their advantage and more.

 But smart classroom management also means developing a plan when technology creates new headaches.
 Smart classroom technology isn't immune to security problems.
 School computers can still get hacked and taken over by ransomware, students can stealthily bully classmates, and there needs to be a contingency plan if the internet is down.
-For any at-home online learning, whether homework, projects or virtual classrooms, students' situations aren't equal, and teachers must come up with a strategy to address this.
+For any at-home online learning, whether homework, projects or virtual classrooms, students' situations aren't equal, and teachers must come up with a strategy to address different needs.

 New best practices for smart classroom management